Must-Have Guide for a Solo Female Road Trip: How To Stay Safe

 Always stay in reputable, well-established hotels along your route!
 While exploring the smaller, hidden villages and sleeping in a creepy motel might be adventurous, I wouldn’t recommend it.
 Maybe I’ve just seen too many horror movies!

-Packing the right food and drinks is necessary for a successful solo road trip.
+Packing the right food and drinks is a must for a great solo female road trip.
 I always start my trip with a stop at the supermarket!
 I stock up on healthy snacks that are easy to eat on the go, such as nuts, granola bars, dried fruits, jerky, and chips.

 You could also bring a cooler with ice packs and fresh stuff like sandwiches!